OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### RTC DS3231

-This peripheral is connected to the MCU through the I2C protocol, two pull-up resistors are used in the communication pins (see figure [RTC DS3231 pin connections](fig:DS3231PinCon)).
+This peripheral is connected to the MCU through the I2C protocol, two pull-up resistors are used in the communication pins (see figure below).
 It also has a small battery to power it in case of power failure.

 |![fig:DS3231PinCon](img/ds3231SCH.PNG)|
 |-----------|